 Your future is within reach!
 College can be a wonderful investment that pays large dividends in your working and personal life.
 However, it requires a significant investment.
 There are many programs in place to assist you with expenses related to a college education.

 Tuition and fees

-Fees are established by the Ministry of Advanced Education and Skills Development and are subject to change.
+Fees are established by the Ministry of Training, Colleges and Universities and are subject to change.
 Programs that are less than or greater than two semesters will have the fees adjusted.
 In Ontario, the tuition for a college education is about half as expensive as university tuition.

 Flexible payment options

 - Pay it all and save!
 Make a full payment when fees are due in July, and avoid the $50 administrative fee for deferred payment.